 Each new case is recorded on our database and given a unique reference number within three working days.
-As part of this process the priority will be assessed and a case officer will be allocated.
-An acknowledgement email or letter will be sent to the complainer.
+As part of this process the priority category and the case officer will be allocated.
+An acknowledgement email or letter will be sent to the complainer at this stage.

-We encourage people who contact us to give full contact details, as this allows us to provide updates, or to contact them for further information if necessary.
+We encourage people who contact us to give full contact details, which we will treat as confidential as much as possible; this enables us to update people who approach us with a problem, or to contact them for further information if necessary.